 Measure Measured Against Target Jun 2021 Measure Status Comments SO18 - Reconciliation Perception: 90% people surveyed are satisfied with reconciliation activities undertaken within the community.
-Community survey > 90 % $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ Micromex Community Survey provided an 88% satisfaction rate with reconciliation activities within the community.
-Council is continuously working on reconciliation activities with local Indigenous communities and have invited various Aboriginal Leaders to participate in the development of the Reconciliation Action Plan.
+Community survey > 90 % Micromex Community Survey provided an 88% satisfaction rate with reconciliation activities within the community.
+Council is continuously working on reconciliation activities with local Indigenous communities and have invited various Aboriginal Leaders to participate in the development of the Reconciliation Action Plan Council successfully facilitated events for both Reconciliation Week and NAIDOC Week.